conflux-fans/pos-pool/contract/README.md

 * Upgradeable
 * Provide `PoolManager` to manage serveral PoS pool

+Note: To operation a PoS pool, a stable Conflux PoS node is required. **Especially do not let your PoS node forceRetired** If your Pool PoS Node is force retired you need manually [do some operation](./PoolForceRetired.md) to correct the Pool's vote state.

 ## Main contracts

 All contracts are in the `contracts` folder: